 Letters of support should endorse the accomplishments of all team members.

 Note: Page restrictions for the nomination text and letters of support are the same for team and individual nominations.
-Do not submit separate applications if part of a team nomination.
-However, please provide a copy of each nominee's teaching certification, evidence of each nominee's teacher certification is in good standing, and evidence of each nominee's experience.
+Only submit one (1) nomination package for a team nomination.
+However, please provide a separate nomination form for each nominee, along with a copy of each nominee's teaching certification, evidence that each nominee's teaching certification is in good standing, and evidence of each nominee's experience.

 Nominators may be any person or group with direct knowledge of the nominee's contribution (e.g. parent, school principal, supervisor, fellow teacher, etc.).
 Self-nominations or nominations received from a nominee's direct family member will not be accepted.

 Recipients of a Certificate of Achievement may be re-nominated for a Certificate of Excellence in a subsequent year, but are ineligible for a second Achievement award.
 Unsuccessful nominees may be re-nominated in a subsequent year.
 In all cases, complete and updated nomination packages must be submitted, including letters of support written during the current nomination period.

 Previous recipients of a Certificate of Excellence are not eligible.

 Please complete one nomination form (PDF fillable, 86 KB, 2 pages) for each nominee.

 After an initial screening for basic eligibility, copies of the nomination text and letters of support are sent to our selection committee members for review.
 Selection committee members include representatives of major education stakeholders from across Canada.
 See the current list of organizations represented on the selection committee.